 See a list of the trails around Glendalough at: http://visitwicklow.ie/map-box/?category=1526

 Djouce mountain is one of the most accessible mountain top in Ireland.
 At 720 meters above sea level, Djouce summit offer 360 degrees views over the Wicklow Mountains and with the Irish Sea in the distance.
-There are three access points to Djouce: Nort of the Wicklow Way at Crone Woods car park, South at Lough Tay (the Guinness Lake) or to the East at Djouce Woods .
+There are three access points to Djouce: North at Crone Woods Car Park along the Wicklow Way, South at JB Malone Car Park overlooking Lough Tay (the Guinness Lake) or to the East at Djouce Woods .
 Crone Wood is probably the most popular starting point offering great views over Powerscourt Waterfall.
 From Crone you can reach Maulin Mountain, a shorter but rewarding climb off the Wicklow Way.

 Bray – Sugarloafs